dhingratul/Topic-Classifier/README.md

 8. glob

 # Run
+1. Download data from [here](http://dataset.cs.mcgill.ca/ubuntu-corpus-1.0/ubuntu_dialogs.tgz) and unzip into ``dialogs/`` in working directory
- `jupyter notebook Topic_Modelling.ipynb` to open the Jupyter notebook
+2.  `jupyter notebook Topic_Modelling.ipynb` to open the Jupyter notebook

 # Model
 A comparison between LSI, HDP and LDA models using coherence to investigate the coprus of Ubuntu logs, and the predictions using the best model on test set